iamkirankumaryadav/Library/Statistics/Statistics.md

 ### Inferential Statistics

--  Allows you to conclude a larger population from a smaller sample.
+- Allows you to conclude on a population by analyzing the sample.
--  Making Inferences from Samples:
+- Making inferences from the samples and concluding a population.
-- Imagine you want to understand if a new product will be liked by people or not.
-- It's not practical to test it on every person in the world.
-So, you select a representative sample of people (maybe 100) and allow half to taste (50 people) while using a regular one on the other half (control group).
-- By comparing the average people's increase in the usage of product to the control group, you can infer whether the product will be truly liked by the entire population.
+- Examples: Marketing campaigns, clinical drug trials, opinion polls, etc.

 ### Hypothesis Testing:
 - This is like guessing the population based on your sample.